Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: The valuation problem for vulnerable derivatives

-We assume counterparty 2 (the client) wants to trade with counterparty 1 (the dealer) a \emph{vulnerable} European derivative contract written on the stock price $S$ and with expiry $T\in(0,\bar{T})$ such that $T\leq T_1,T_2$ -- where vulnerable means that the contract is subject to the risk that any party might default.
-In the following, cash flows are defined with respect to the dealer -- for example, a positive cash flow represents an inflow for the dealer and an outflow for the client.
+We assume counterparty 2 (the client) wants to trade with counterparty 1 (the dealer) a \emph{vulnerable} European derivative claim written on the stock price $S$ and with expiry $T\in(0,\bar{T})$ such that $T\leq T_1,T_2$ -- where vulnerable means that the claim is subject to the risk that any party might default.